temporalio/documentation/docs/go/workflows.md

 ### External Workflows

-You can call workflows from other language SDKs purely by name:
+You can execute workflows (including those from other language SDKs) purely by name:

 ```go
 // Call "SayHello" Java activity from Go workflow